 Here is a quick low down of this past trip

-I took three long-distance trains on this trip, but I didn’t need to, but I did it for the fun and adventure.
-I took the Capitol Limited from Chicago to Washington, D.C., the Crescent from DC to New Orleans, and then The City of New Orleans back to Chicago.
+I took three long-distance trains on this trip, but that was necessary.
+I did it for fun and adventure.
+I took the Capitol Limited from Chicago to Washington, DC, the Crescent from DC to New Orleans, and then The City of New Orleans back to Chicago.
 The trip, on the whole, was enjoyable.

-A few places I want to highlight one is a place to eat, and the other is a place to visit.
-I think you need to visit.
+I want to highlight a few places: one is a place to eat, and the other is a place to visit.
+I think you need to see it.

-Preservation Hall doesn’t sell concessions, but you can bring in your beverages.
-So, if you were walking around with a Handgernade, you can bring that in with you.
+Preservation Hall doesn’t sell concessions, but you can bring beverages.
+So, if you were walking around with a Handgernade, you can get that in with you.